 The Gaelic name of the peninsula near Poolewe that became Inverewe was Am Ploc Ard: "the high lump"; and it was free of any decent soil and completely exposed to every gale sweeping in off the Atlantic.
 All it had to offer was some thin acidic peat, and large amounts of crumbly rock.

-What in 1952 was an extremely remote place has become steadily less so as the road network in North West Scotland has been steadily improved and as car ownership has increased.
-As a result, visitor numbers, which stood at 3,000 per year are now approaching 200,000 per year.
+What in 1952 was an extremely remote place has become steadily less so as the road network in North-West Scotland has been steadily improved and as car ownership has increased.
+As a result visitor numbers have increased dramatically.

 Inverewe feels like - and is - a very large garden.
 Although the size of the car, coach and caravan parks show that it can at times be very popular indeed, it is possible for a large number of people to enjoy the gardens without getting in one another's way.
 Visitors will also find an excellent Visitor Centre containing a large gift shop and one of the best bookshops in Northern Scotland, plus a large cafe housed in an attractive building at the north end of the car park.